GALAX: Graph-Augmented Language Model for Explainable Reinforcement-Guided Subgraph Reasoning in Precision Medicine

-\paragraph{Baselines and Ablation Study} Traditional method, \textbf{M2T} (Multiomic2Target\citep{deng2024multiomics2targets}), serves as a baseline that uses only multi-omic features without graph or language modeling and performs poorly across all metrics.
+\paragraph{Baseline Models} Traditional method, \textbf{M2T} (Multiomic2Target\citep{deng2024multiomics2targets}), serves as a baseline that uses only multi-omic features without graph or language modeling and performs poorly across all metrics.
 And we perform ablation studies to isolate the contribution of core components of language and graph modules in GALAX.
 On the language axis, a non–task-tuned LLaMA3 (\textbf{L3+Omics}) is weak; domain-adaptive finetuning on biomedical text (\textbf{L3-FT(Med)+Omics}) yields modest gains; task-adaptive finetuning on Target-QA (\textbf{L3-FT(QA)+Omics}) produces the step-change.
 On the graph axis, \textbf{GAT} incorporates graph foundation model and trained to predict the CRISPR knockout effects, shows limited improvements.
 Furthermore, integrating graph modules into language models comes with different outputs.
-Adding a static KG to each language foundation models ([\textbf{L3} / \textbf{L3-FT(Med)} /\textbf{ L3-FT(QA)]+Omics+KG}) barely improve or even decrease model performances, and graph retrieval with pretrained GAT \textbf{(G-Retriever+pre-GAT}) outperform some task-adaptive finetuned language models but not reliably due to the difficulty of extracting relevant subgraphs from millions of nodes/edges.
-Reinforcement-guided subgraph construction on top of QA-tuned language (\textbf{GALAX: L3-FT(QA)+KG+RL}) delivers consistent, cross-dataset gains of roughly 2\%-5\% on each metric, indicating that a reinforcement-guided subgraph generator outperforms other graph augmented models across all datasets by enabling process-level reasoning over biologically plausible subgraphs, and that QA finetuning provides the dominant improvement (shown in Tables~\ref{tab:model-performance-precall}–\ref{tab:model-performance-precision}).
-Full baseline and ablation results are provided in Appendix ~\ref{ablation}.
+Adding a static KG to each language foundation models ([\textbf{L3} / \textbf{L3-FT(Med)} /\textbf{ L3-FT(QA)]+Omics+KG}) barely improve or even decrease model performances, and graph retrieval with pretrained GAT \textbf{(G-Retriever+pre-GAT}) outperform some task-adaptive finetuned language models but not reliably due to the difficulty of extracting relevant subgraphs from millions of nodes/edges. \textbf{RoG}, \textbf{SubgraphRAG}~\citep{li2024simple}, and \textbf{GNN-RAG}~\citep{mavromatis2025gnn} augment the language model by retrieving optimal paths, achieving moderate improvements over L3-FT(QA)+Omics+KG.
+Reinforcement-guided subgraph construction on top of QA-tuned language (\textbf{GALAX: L3-FT(QA)+Omics+KG+RL}) delivers consistent, cross-dataset gains of roughly 2\%-5\% on each metric, indicating that a reinforcement-guided subgraph generator outperforms other graph augmented models across all datasets by enabling process-level reasoning over biologically plausible subgraphs (shown in Tables~\ref{tab:model-performance-precall}–\ref{tab:model-performance-precision}).
+Details of baseline models are provided in Appendix ~\ref{ablation}.